 In response, Douglas Haig, who was the commander of the British forces in France, decided that it was time to assault the Hindenburg Line.

-In March 1917, the British and French began planning offensives, but over the course of the rest of the year, the Allies struggled to break through, the line even with the help of new artillery tactics and tanks.
+In March 1917, the British and French began planning offensives, but over the course of the rest of the year, the Allies struggled to break through the line, even with the help of new artillery tactics and tanks.

 In April of 1917, the British and Australian forces launched an attack against the Germans at Bullecourt.

-The First Battle of Bullecourt took place on the 11th April of 1917.
+The First Battle of Bullecourt took place on the 11th of April.
 Australian infantry advanced, protected by the tanks.

 However, German artillery quickly disabled the tanks and, while the Australians were able to seize part of the German trenches, they were cut off from reinforcements.